 Posts on the design, development and use of Sembl Museum.

-The Museum Game – a video introduction, curriculum links, and a booking form :)
+The Museum Game is now playable on-site at the National Museum of Australia.
+This post links to a video introduction, curriculum links, and a booking form :)

 Presenting… Tricia Meier, teacher of a Year 5/6 class at Curtin Primary School, talking about her and her class’ experience of playing Sembl at the Museum.

 Yesterday the group of kids who played Sembl on paper last September returned to the Museum to play the prototype game *on iPad*.
 Cath reports on their response.

 Because Sembl will be a system for generating data, I’ve been worrying about how we can ensure that the data it generates is well-structured so that it is machine-readable and thereby linked to other data and reusable in aggregation.
 But because both linked open data (LOD) and Sembl itself are all about relationships, whenever I try to think it through my thoughts become tangled.